Xivid/Javascript-Interpreter-in-Haskell/README.md

 # SINH-Interpreter-in-Haskell
-SINH is a simple script language demonstrated in COMP3259 Principles of Programming Languages of The University of Hong Kong.
+SINH is a simple **functional** script language demonstrated in COMP3259 Principles of Programming Languages of The University of Hong Kong.
 This repo shows the SINH interpreter I wrote along the course.
+The codes are [here](sinh/).

+There is also an **imperative** version of the language.
+You can find its introduction and interpreter [here](imperative/).

 ## Features
 - First-Class Functions